 People can quite clearly do new things when given the opportunity.
 Every year 24,000 people leave the armed forces and most of these join the workforce.
 This is because an employer was brave, recognised their core strengths and understood that, although the role was probably very different, they had potential.
 Professional athletes come to the end of their careers and unless at the highest professional level, they need to go down a different route and become employed in something that’s often non-sporting, again by someone who sees their potential.

 The benefits are clear; you will have access to a wider talent pool and you will hire an ambitious individual who will demonstrate loyalty because you recognised their potential.
 They will bring new thinking to the team and company, and that vacancy may close more quickly than before.
 Try it.

 Tim Baker is a Consultant in the HR Practice at Berwick Partners

-Categories: Human Resources Recruitment, Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Tax Recruitment
+Categories: Human Resources Recruitment, Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment